Dallas Cowboys keep playoff dreams alive with win over Redskins

 Never miss a local story.

 As Witten put it, the Cowboys have to win out to have any hope.
-And that might not even do it.
+And even that might not do it.

-The Philadelphia Eagles have all but clinched the NFC East title, leaving the Cowboys chasing for one of two wild-card spots.
+The Philadelphia Eagles have all but clinched the NFC East title, leaving the Cowboys chasing one of two wild-card spots.
 They have to jump several teams to get there, too, and early-season losses to other contenders put them in a precarious spot should it go to a tiebreaker.

 If the playoffs started today, the Carolina Panthers (8-3) and Atlanta Falcons (7-4) would be the wild-card teams.
-The Seattle Seahawks (7-4) and Detroit Lions (6-5) are also ahead of the Cowboys going into the weekend games.
+The Seattle Seahawks (7-4) and Detroit Lions (6-5) are also ahead of the Cowboys going into this weekend’s games.

 In other words, the Cowboys will have to jump at least three teams and possibly four should the Green Bay Packers (5-6) win this weekend.
 The Packers won the head-to-head match-up against the Cowboys earlier this season.